 John Schuman has published articles in referred legal journals on the questioning of child witnesses, allegations of abuse when parents have separated, the role children should place in the court process and the rights of children to direct their own medical treatment.
 John is also the editor of the “Child in the Courtroom” chapter of Wilson on Children and the Law.
 He is co-author of the Child Protection Proceedings Chapter in Evidence in Family Law.
 John’s book “Guide to the Basics of Family Law” is available on Amazon – click here or here.

-John is a member of the Law Society of Upper Canada, the Ontario Association of Family Mediators, the ADR Institute of Ontario, the Association of Family and Conciliation Courts, Collaborative Practice Toronto, the Ontario Paramedic Association and he is on the board of directors of York Collaborative Practice.
+John is a member of the Law Society of Ontario, the Ontario Association of Family Mediators, the ADR Institute of Ontario, the Association of Family and Conciliation Courts, Collaborative Practice Toronto, the Ontario Paramedic Association and he is on the board of directors of York Collaborative Practice.

 John regularly contributes to the DSF Blog, you can see his entries here.
 He is also very often a guest speaker at the various events, commercials and shows.
 You can access these videos by visiting our Family Law Videos.

 John has acted as counsel for the following reported decisions: